Pix4D/cogito/CONTRIBUTING.md

 task build
 ```

-Build and push the Docker image:
+Build and push the Docker image, using `BRANCHNAME-latest` as tag:

 ```console
 task publish